On the $H$-ring structure of infinite Grassmannians: Tools: regularization and taming

 \section{Tools: regularization and taming}

-In this section we introduce some tools in order to deal with algebraic homotopy effectively.
-Regarding our definition, one might believe that we allow excessively large classes of objects and morphisms in our Grassmannians.
+In this section, we introduce some tools to deal with algebraic homotopy effectively.
+Regarding the definition, one might believe that we allow excessively large classes of objects and morphisms in our Grassmannians.
 We will show that this is not the case.
-By ``regularization'' one can reduce the variety of base objects, and by ``taming'' one can replace the morphisms by smooth ones. \begin{lemma}[\textbf{Virtual cancellation}] For $a\in\Psi_{\Omega}(\mathfrak A^+)$ it yields $\langle a,a\rangle \simalg \mathbf 0.$ \end{lemma}
+By ``regularization'', one can reduce the variety of base objects, and by ``taming'', one can replace the morphisms by smooth ones. \begin{lemma}[\textbf{Virtual cancellation}] For $a\in\Psi_{\Omega}(\mathfrak A^+)$, we have $\langle a,a\rangle \simalg \mathbf 0.$ \end{lemma}